What is the Metaverse?

 Through a user-friendly interface, the rooom.com digital experience platform gives every user the opportunity to create and manage 3D models and spaces themselves.
 Proven templates make it really easy for every user to quickly make their content available in 3D format - for example for product presentations, learning environments or even cultural content.
 Those who want it to be more individual can also request special designs at any time.
 VR headsets are not a must with experienceCloud.
 However, those who own VR glasses or even AR glasses can use them at any time to dive even deeper into the world between reality and virtuality.
 This can create a colorful world of experience in which everyone can participate.

-- Use of the 3D Digital Experience Platform without download
+- Use of self-service metaverse platform without download

 - No special equipment required